vrushch/gui_for_mfa/README.md

 2) python gui.py

 currently first factor authenication is done using a single password and In second factor authentication API's are used.
+first_factor_password is Passw0rd .  you can change it in gui.py (change this line , first_factor_password = "Passw0rd").

 # demo for email otp
 ![email otp demo](gif/gui-demo-email.gif)